xplosionmind/pise-notes.club/_notes/README.md

 ## Completeness and reliability

-This website was started by a PISE student: its content may be incomplete or not totally attendibile+++.
+This website was started by a first year clumsy PISE student: its content may be incomplete or not totally reliable.
 Many topics and/or classes may be missing but by [contributing](#contribution) you can help in filling the gaps.

 <br>